sourcegraph/gophercon-2018-liveblog/docs/writing-guide.md

 ## Writing a great liveblog post

 Even though it's technically a blog post, treat this more as a note taking exercise.
-Bullet points are your friend as they're easy to scan and avoid you having to write flowing sentances which is not necessarily required.
+Bullet points are your friend as they're easy to scan and avoid you having to write flowing sentences which aren't necessary.

 ## Be prepared (if possible)